MicrosoftDocs/learn/learn-pr/azure/protect-virtual-machines-with-azure-backup/includes/2-azure-backup-features-scenarios.md

 Both backup and site recovery aim to make the system more resilient to faults and failures.
 However, while the primary objective of backup is to maintain copies of stateful data that allow you to go back in time, site-recovery replicates the data in almost real-time and allows for a failover.

 In that sense, if there are issues like network or power outages, one can use availability zones.
 For a region-wide disaster (such as natural disasters), site recovery is used.
-Backups are used in case of accidental data loss, data corruption or ransomware attacks.
+Backups are used in cases of accidental data loss, data corruption, or ransomware attacks.

 Additionally, the choice of a recovery approach depends on the criticality of the application, RPO and RTO requirements, as well as the cost implications.